DNACENSolutions/dnac_ansible_workflows/workflows/backup_and_restore_config_generator/README.md

 ## Overview

-The Backup and Restore playbook config generator automates the creation of YAML playbook configurations for existing NFS configurations and backup storage configurations deployed in Cisco Catalyst Center.
+The Backup and Restore config generator automates the creation of YAML playbook configurations for existing NFS configurations and backup storage configurations deployed in Cisco Catalyst Center.
 This tool reduces the effort required to manually create Ansible playbooks by programmatically generating configurations from existing infrastructure.

 ---